DocBook Element Reference

 - Examples

-Provides examples of proper usage for the element.
+- Provides examples of proper usage for the element.
 Generally, the smallest example required to reasonably demonstrate the element is used.
-In many cases, a formatted version of the example is also shown.
+In many cases, a formatted version of the example is also shown. - All of the examples in the book are valid according to the RELAX NG grammar. - Formatted examples are indicated using a vertical bar.

 1.1.
 Understanding Content Models